 - Big target with little defensive tech.
 And if you lose him, his warjacks go inert.

 - With the changes in mk3 making it much easier for warcasters to run large battlegroups, models that take warjacks outside of the caster's battlegroup need to bring something really nifty (to offset the points cost, the loss of battlegroup buff spells from the main warcaster, and the risk of the controller dying and leaving jacks autonomonous/inert).
 Tristan does not have anything particularly nifty.

 - It can be tempting to B2B your fortified warjack for the ARM bonus, but be careful that doesn't lead you to being splattered by AOEs and or Electro-Leaps that target the warjack.

-- Original released in the Warmachine: Vengeance expansion book (2014)
+- Released in the Warmachine: Vengeance expansion book (2014)

 - A limited edition scuplt was released as part of the Warmchine: Tactics Kickstarter

 Other Protectorate models

 | * The "Damage Type: Magical" is not inherited by "secondary" damage from a weapon.
 That is, stuff like arcs (Electro Leap) or hazards (Scather).
 (Infernal Ruling)